Glossary: Tibetan Medicine

 Subjects, Topics & Types:

 - Brahmanarupa Mahakala

-An Indian sage (rishi) as described in early Puranic and Brahmana literature is a male figure, generally elderly with white hair and a long white beard, wearing white clothing and living in the forests and mountains.
-They are easy to anger but regarded as a repository of ancient wisdom and learning.
+An Indian sage (Sanskrit: rishi.
+Tibetan: drangsong) as described in early Puranic and Brahmana literature is a male figure, generally elderly with white hair and a long white beard, wearing white clothing and living in the forests and mountains.
+They are easy to anger but regarded as a repository of ancient wisdom, learning and great power.
 Rishis are referenced in the Ayurvedic and Tibetan Medicine Traditions.
 They play a role validating the early Indian origins and history of Tibetan medicine.
 The Tantric Buddhist protector deity Brahmanarupa Mahakala is modeled after an Indian rishi.

 Jeff Watt 4-2014 [updated 3-2019]